 International Children's Book Collection

-HLE Network and Eindhoven Library have partnered to create the International Children's Book Collection.
-Thanks to the contributions of the participating language groups, there are currently books in Italian, Chinese, French, Romanian, Bulgarian, Persian, Ukrainian, and Polish.
-English children's books are available at the library thanks to the Reading Pier.
-Languages that will be added in the next year are Indian, Korean, Spanish, and Turkish.
+Eindhoven Library, The Reading Pier, HLE Network, and various language groups have partnered to create the International Children's Book Collection.
+Thanks to the contributions of the many participating language groups, there are currently books in Italian, Chinese, French, Romanian, Bulgarian, Persian, Ukrainian, Polish, Korean, and Spanish.
+English children's books are available at the library thanks to The Reading Pier.
+Languages that will be added in the next year are Japanese, Turkish, and various Indian languages.

 Sign up to our HLE Network mailing list and check this website to stay up to date about the developments.